District of Columbia Birth Records Search

 - Informational Only - an information copy is a document showing the birth information but is not an official, approved version of your birth certificate and cannot be used for any government purposes.

-- Foreign & Domestic Adoption Certificate - if you were born in the U.S. or outside the country, the District of Columbia can supply you with a copy of your birth record.
+- Foreign & Domestic Adoption Certificate - if you were born in the U.S. or outside the country, you be can supplied with a copy of your birth record in the area.